-This term, we will be comparing different elements of the world.
+In the final term, we compared different elements of the world.

-To start us off, we will be learning about mountains...
+To start us off, we learnt about mountains...

 Mighty mountains rise above the morning mists, imposing and eternal.

-During this half term, we’re going up in the world,looking closely at a hill, upland area or moor, and noticing how the weather changes.
-We’ll use a range of maps, information books and websites to write a report of our findings.
-We’ll find out where the highest mountains are, learn how to use a compass and make 3-D mountain models.
+During this half term, we went up in the world, looking closely at a hill, upland area or moor, and noticing how the weather change.
+We used a range of maps, information books and websites to write a report of our findings.
+We found out where the highest mountains were, learnt how to use a compass and made 3-D mountain models.